Chicago Postnuptial Agreement Lawyers

 Often, couples who opt for postnuptial agreements have a significant amount of property they wish to protect.
 The experienced Chicago family law attorneys at Nottage and Ward, LLP, can help you put together a postnuptial agreement that is fair to you and your spouse.

-Our knowledgeable lawyers can guide you through the process and assist you in drafting an agreement that helps safeguard your personal assets.
+Our knowledgeable family law lawyers can guide you through the process and assist you in drafting an agreement that helps safeguard your personal assets.
 Call us at (312) 332-2915 to discuss your situation.

 A postnuptial agreement is a contract signed after a couple has already gotten married.
 It clearly lays the groundwork for the couple's financial affairs, including how the assets will be divided if they choose to get divorced.
 In a postnuptial agreement, you can spell out the division of all property acquired before and after marriage.
 Postnuptial agreements are also useful to break down who will handle debt and how expenses will be paid.